 - Size is used by designers to create contrast, interest and to convey the significance of the design.

 - Shapes are used to create attractive, aesthetically pleasing patterns.

 - Space is fundamental when it comes to separating information and to make an effective design one needs to use it efficiently to underline the importance of the design.

 - Value is a contrast in design and entails using brightness or darkness to create emphasis.

 What is Layout Psychology?

-This is a critical concept that is used by many designers across the world, and it was first used in the 1920s by a designers’ movement that claimed that some designs affect the audience’s visual perception.
+This is a critical concept used by many designers across the world.
+It was first used in the 1920s by a designers’ movement that claimed that some designs affect the audience’s visual perception.